sohaibsalman/udemy-dotnet-ultimate-guide/README.md

 ## Controller naming convention
 - Controller class should be suffixed by the word Controller with them.
     - example: `StudentController`
-- However it is not ncessory to add **Controller** suffix.
+- However it is not necessary to add **Controller** suffix.
 We can also add `[Controller]` attribute at the top of the class to let .NET know it is a controller.
   - example:
   ```
   [Controller]